 - Arrive at: 42501 WA-530, Darrington, WA 98241.

 Plan your arrival at Meltdown!
 Gates open to all comers at 2pm on Thursday, and your camp site must be clean, and empty by 12 noon on Monday.

 If you’re the lucky holder of a Early Bird Holiday Pass, you can arrive as early as 10am on Thursday.
-Click here to see an example of an Early Bird Holiday Pass.
-The only other way to get early arrival on Thursday is by taking the early arrival shuttle from Seattle.
+All Early Bird print-at-home tickets say on them if they include early entry.
+The only other way to get early arrival on Thursday morning is with the Mesa Deluxe Add On.